tmbuza/iMAP/README2.md

 <br>
 <br>

-### Step1: Install preprocessing and required software
+### Step1: Install preprocessing software and mothur platform
 The following script installs the executable tools integrated in the pipeline.
 Clicking on the tool name will open the site with more information.
 Required tools include: [seqkit](https://github.com/shenwei356/seqkit/releases/tag/v0.11.0), [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [bbmap](https://sourceforge.net/projects/bbmap/), [multiqc](https://multiqc.info/docs/#manual-installation), and [mothur](https://github.com/mothur/mothur/releases/tag/v.1.43.0).
 If the installation fails, please try to install it manually.
 Each tool name is hyperlinked to lead you to its download site.